Kamundia-Simon/The_Maze/README.md

 # Maze project

+## Background Context
-## Background ContextThe goal of this project is to create a game in 3D using raycasting
+The goal of this project is to create a game in 3D using raycasting